englekk/handbook-docs/Fuse/04 - Layout.md

 </Panel>
 ```

-As we can tell from the last snippet, layouts are automatically bound to the `Layout` property so you don't have to reference it by name.
+As shown in the last snippet, layout rules are automatically bound to the `Layout` property so you don't have to reference them by name.

-Note that *not all layouts have corresponding @(Panel) types*.
-These are documented below:
+Note that *not all layout rules have corresponding @(Panel) types*.
+These are documented below.

 > ### $(ColumnLayout)